Every network ranked by cost per GB — so you always know who's cheapest right now.

 Vodacom remains the most expensive across almost every tier, justified mainly by its superior rural and highway coverage.

-If you're in a major city and primarily use data at home or at work, switching from Vodacom to Telkom on a 10GB plan can save you R250/month — that's R3,000 per year.
+If you're in a major city and primarily use data at home or at work, switching from Vodacom to Telkom on a 10GB plan can save you about R300 a month, that is R3,600 a year.

 All 5 networks, all bundle sizes — sorted by cheapest per GB and updated monthly.